williamngan/pts/guide/md/_0500_Space.md

 - `action` function is called when an user event is detected.
 It includes 4 parameters: `type` is a string that returns the action's name. ("up", "down", "move", "drag", "drop", "over", and "out"). `x` and `y` returns the position at which the action happened, and `event` returns the actual event object.
 See also: [`bindMouse`](#canvas-canvasspace)

 - `resize` function is called when the space is resized.
-It includes 2 parameter: `size` which returns the new size, and event which returns the event object
+It includes 2 parameter: `size` which returns the new size, and event which returns the event object.
+You'll also need to add `{resize: true}` in [`setup`](#canvas-canvasspace) to enable tracking.

 You may add multiple players into a space, each taking care of specific parts of a scene.
 Use [`add`](#canvas-canvasspace) and [`remove`](#canvas-canvasspace) to manage a space's players.